sandyvasquez/adagrams/README.md

 After several hands have been drawn, words have been submitted, checked, scored, and played, we want a way to find the highest scoring word.
 This method looks at the array of `words` and calculates which of these words has the highest score, applies any tie-breaking logic, and returns the winning word in a special data structure.

-Add a method called `highest_score_from words` in `adagrams.rb`.
+Add a method called `highest_score_from` in `adagrams.rb`.
 This method should have the following properties:

 - Has one parameter: `words`, which is an array of strings
 - Returns a single hash that represents the data of a winning word and its score.
 The hash should have the following keys: